 He made only 23 appearances for the Irish side but began to find his scoring boots and netted 11 goals, including a Europa League goal against Olimpija Ljubljana.
 Still only in his early twenties he was finally letting his pedigree show.
 At the end of the 2011 season he was very much in demand and chose to sign for St Patricks Athletic going straight in as their number nine.

 In five seasons playing for St Pat’s he has become the player he always threatened to with an impressive ratio of 72 goals in 157 games.
 He has become their all time leading European scorer with 6 goals including strike against Legia Warsaw and Dinamo Minsk.
 In 2013 they won the League of Ireland, and in 2014 the FAI cup, FAI presidents cup and the Leinster senior cup.
 In 2014 he won the Irish golden boot and was named in team o the year and won player of the year.
 It’s fair to say he found his feet in front of goal.
 The past two season he has hit 20 goals in 56 games despite again suffering injuries.

 Could he still do a job over in our professional leagues?
-Probably.
+Probably not now as time has caught up with him, but his record suggests the potential was there.
 Other players who were successful in Ireland have come over and done very well like James McClean and Gareth McAuley.
-However with regular European football and prolific scoring form would he want to take the chance again at 27 years old?
+However with regular European football and prolific scoring form would he want to take the chance again at 29 years old?
 Whichever way you look at it he has found some degree of success despite being rated as not good enough by Chris Sutton, and although it may not be Premier League like Sam Clucas it is still success and trophies.
 Just goes to show what Chris Sutton knew.